Dipo-Jaiye/DroneFunctions/README.md

 ```

 ### Extra Additions
- - The audit log is triggerred every 10 minutes.
+ - The audit log is triggered every 10 minutes.

- - When a drone is loaded, a background service simulates the drone moving to it's destination, dropping its payload and returning, all in 30 minutes.
+ - When a drone is loaded, a background service simulates the drone moving to it's destination, dropping its payload and returning.
 While losing battery level constantly.

-- A drone automatically charges once in an idle state and battery is 10% or less.
+- A drone automatically charges once in an idle state (simulated by a background service).

 ### Postman link
 The collection of endpoints for testing this API can be found [here](https://documenter.getpostman.com/view/16059391/2s93m63NtQ)